 The Monaco F1GP is without question the most glamorous sporting event of the year, held in probably the most glamorous location in the world.
 Le Mans, a small town in the middle of France, plays host to some 300,000 people for the annual 24 hours endurance event.
 That is fewer than the Indy 500 but eclipses the Monaco F1GP.
 All three events are “motor races”, but that is where the similarity ends.
 Indycars are effectively a one-make series with little in the way of pure technical innovation.
 Only two engine manufacturers are involved, and strict rules govern any development by teams to gain a competitive advantage.
 In 2016, the Indy 500 celebrates its 100th running.

 The 2011 Le Man 24 Hour endurance race begins.
 Picture/AP

+Formula 1, while even more strictly governed in terms of what can and cannot be done, is populated by individual car constructors, and they continually push the engineering envelope, cars rarely remaining the same from one race to the next.
 The Monaco F1GP is almost a standalone event for F1 and is a race that would never be countenanced by the teams, the governing body, the drivers, in fact anybody in the industry, were it not for the fact that it has been held for almost 100 years.

 It is a quite ridiculous place to have a Formula 1 event, were it not for the glamour and the sheer opulence and allure of the place.

+All three events are hugely significant in New Zealand motorsport terms.
 Monaco F1GP 1962 was won by Bruce McLaren, in 1966 the first McLaren F1 car made its debut there and in 1970 it was the scene of Bruce’s last F1GP.

 The simple power these cars produce is eye-watering with up to 745kW, or more, available and Nissan claiming a possible 932kW.